wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 -plugin [Path to plugin .so file]
 ```

-If customized arguments are to be passed to the plugin itself, these arguments should follow the path to the
+If custom arguments are to be passed to the plugin itself, these arguments should follow the path to the
 `.so` file, after a comma, which is shown as follows:

 ```